Short Bio

 — ACM-TOMM (Nicolas D. Georganas) 2020 Best Paper Award.

-— I received the ACM SIGMM Rising Star Award in 2018 for my contributions to multimodal social behavior understanding.
+— I received the ACM SIGMM Rising Star Award in 2018 for my contributions to multimodal social behaviour understanding.

 — Novel Technology Paper Award Finalist at IROS’17 [post].